MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-dash-incoming-cases.md

 ![Incoming Cases dashboard](media/ai-csi-incoming-cases-dash.png)

 The Incoming Cases dashboard gives you an overview of the incoming cases in your customer support system for the specified time period.

+You can display [KPI Summary](ai-csi-dash-kpi-summary.md), Incoming Cases, [Case Resolutions](ai-csi-dash-case-resolutions.md), and [Customer Satisfaction](ai-csi-dash-CSAT.md) dashboards by clicking each dashboard's icon in the navigation pane.
+You can display the [Topic Details](ai-csi-dash-topic-details.md) dashboard by right-clicking a topic in one of the AI Insights charts in those dashboards.
+The KPI Summary dashboard is the default Dynamics 365 AI for Customer Service dashboard.

-The dashboard provides graphical views of the new support cases, including:
+The Incoming Cases dashboard provides graphical views of the new support cases, including:

 * The daily breakdown between high, medium, and low priority cases.
 * The daily breakdown of cases by the support channel customers used; for example, chat window, email, support ticket, Facebook, or Twitter.